Home > Equity Release > Using equity release as an alternative to downsizing

 Important information

-You retain ownership of your property
+You stay as the owner of your property

-You can still sell your home and move
+You can still sell your home and move house

 You must speak to a qualified equity release adviser before you can release equity in your home.
-They will help you to understand if equity release is right for you and will help you to find the right product for your needs.
+They will help you to understand if equity release is right for you and they'll help you to find the right product for your needs.

 equity-release-article-cta